 That is one of the primary reasons why it has become a platform that enables interaction between thousands of brands and their customers.
 For the brands, this platform represents 328 million users that are potential customers while it provides customers with a wealth of choice.
 By some estimates, there are 500 million tweets that are sent every single day.
-While it represents a fantastic window of opportunity, it comes with a caveat that your brand’s message might get lost in all that noise.
+While it represents a fantastic window of opportunity, it comes with the caveat that your brand’s message might get lost in all that noise.

 So for those of you who don’t know what Twitter advertising is all about and how its distinct categories can aid your brand, read on below:

-The Need for Twitter
+The need for Twitter advertising

 There are still some brands that hold on to the age-old assumption that their traditional marketing efforts have delivered success for so long that there’s no reason for them to alter from that path now.
 This is understandable.
 However, Twitter represents the possibility of achieving more success than traditional methods ever could.
 Twitter followers are considered a gem when it comes to elevating one’s value in the market sphere.
 It is estimated that nearly 66 percent of users on Twitter are likely to come across brands that offer the product/service that they’ve been looking for.
 And from these 66 percent, 94% have proceeded to make an actual purchase.
 That is a terrific conversion rate no matter which metric you use to evaluate the results.